 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.
+Under that law they have elected to prepare the financial statements in accordance with UK adopted International Accounting Standards and applicable law.

 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of its profit or loss for that period.
 In preparing the financial statements, the Directors are required to: